Comparing the face rings of a boolean complex and its barycentric subdivision: Grading and filtering by shape; the Garsia transfer map

 \begin{observation} For a fixed natural number $d$, the poset of partitions of $d$ with respect to dominance order is finite.
 Thus, in particular, it satisfies the ascending and descending chain conditions, so any nonempty subset has maximal elements, and also one can do induction over it. \end{observation}

+Taken together, Observations~\ref{obs:dominance-induction} and \ref{obs:dominance-monoid-compatible} amount to the statement that dominance order is an {\em admissible order} in the sense of Baclawski's theory of straightening laws \cite[p.~192]{baclawski1981rings} (indeed, it is one of the examples motivating this definition in \cite{baclawski1981rings}).
+With respect to this order, $\kk[\Delta]$ becomes a {\em ring with lexicographic straightening law} in the sense of Baclawski:

 \begin{lemma}[Key lemma for filtering {$\kk[\Delta]$}] Let $\Delta$ be a boolean complex.
 Let $m_1,m_2$ be standard monomials in $\kk[\Delta]$.
 Represent the product $m_1m_2\in \kk[\Delta]$ on the basis of standard monomials.
-Then: \begin{enumerate} \item the shape of each standard monomial in this representation is dominated by $\shape(m_1)+\shape(m_2)$; and \item this domination is strict unless $m_1,m_2$ stack up, in which case the representation consists of a single monomial whose shape is equal to $\shape(m_1)+\shape(m_2)$;. \end{enumerate} \end{lemma}
+Then: \begin{enumerate} \item the shape of each standard monomial in this representation is dominated by $\shape(m_1)+\shape(m_2)$; and \item this domination is strict unless $m_1,m_2$ stack up, in which case the representation consists of a single monomial whose shape is equal to $\shape(m_1)+\shape(m_2)$. \end{enumerate} In other words, the straightening law on $\kk[\Delta]$ is a {\em lexicographic straightening law based on $P(\Delta)$} in the sense of Baclawski \cite[Definition~4.2]{baclawski1981rings}. \end{lemma}

 It is possible that $m_1m_2 = 0$.
 Note that in this case, the conclusion of the lemma holds vacuously.